Pennsylvania Route 5: Route description

 PA 5 begins at an intersection with U.S. Route 20 in Springfield Township 1.4 mi east of the Ohio state line.
 The Seaway Trail, a scenic route runs along PA 5 for its entire routing in Pennsylvania except in Erie.

 PA 5 begins as Lake Road heading towards the northeast paralleling Lake Erie through western Erie County.
 In the village of North Springfield, PA 5 intersects the northern terminus of Pennsylvania Route 215.
 As PA 5 enters Lake City, PA 5 is only 2000 ft south of Lake Erie.
 Then, PA 5 intersects the northern terminus of Pennsylvania Route 18, a road that crosses the entire state of Pennsylvania.

 In Fairview Township, PA 5 intersects the northern terminus of Pennsylvania Route 98.
 In Millcreek Township, PA 5 intersects the western terminus of Pennsylvania Route 5 Alternate at a "Y" intersection with Asbury Road.
 PA 5 Alternate continues as Lake Road until it crosses Pennsylvania Route 832, which is labeled Peninsula Drive, at which point it proceeds as West 8th Street into the Erie city limits.

-At Frontier Park, PA 5 Alternate turns 90 degrees north and wends its way around the park, becoming West 6th Street after crossing over the Bayfront Parkway.
+At Frontier Park, PA 5 Alternate turns ninety degrees north and bends its way around the park, becoming West 6th Street after crossing over the Bayfront Parkway.
 PA 5 Alternate passes around Gridley Park at Liberty Street and Perry Square at State Street.
 Between the two parks is a stretch of prominent homes known as Millionaires Row.
 PA 5 Alternate proceeds east to its terminus at Franklin Avenue, which marks the city limits and the resumption of PA 5.